WHY SHOULD I BAPTISE MY CHILD?

 WHAT HAPPENS NEXT?

 Baptisms are conducted most months of the year except during the seasons of Lent (prior to Holy Week and Easter) and Advent (prior to Christmas).
-During 2020, baptisms may be scheduled for the following dates:
+During the remainder of 2020, baptisms may be scheduled for the following dates: